microsoft/vscode-docs/blogs/2018/05/07/live-share-public-preview.md

 ## Shared Terminals

 Modern development commonly makes use of command-line tools to perform tasks such as build and running unit tests.
-Because the command-line represents such a core component of the common developer workflow, it’s critical that participants within a Live Share session can use them, without requiring a separate tool.
+Because the command line represents such a core component of the common developer workflow, it’s critical that participants within a Live Share session can use them, without requiring a separate tool.
 To further support your collaborative debugging sessions, and address one of our [top feature requests](https://github.com/MicrosoftDocs/live-share/issues/41), Live Share now allows hosts to share terminals with their guests.

 ![Shared terminal](shared-terminal.png)